Queensland Solar Rebate 2026

 Get Multiple Quotes

-Compare quotes from CEC-accredited installers.
+Compare quotes from SAA-accredited (formerly CEC) installers.
 Regional QLD installers can access higher Zone 1-2 rebates.

 Verify STC Zone